 • More than 50% of companies were able to address outages in 30 minutes or less.

 Additionally, companies with full-stack observability or mature observability practices have gained high ROIs.
-As of 2023, the median annual ROI for observability stands at 100%, with an average return of $500,000.
+In fact, 71% of organizations see observability as a key enabler to achieving core business objectives.
+As of 2024, the median annual ROI for observability stands at 100%, with an average return of $500,000.

 Observability is so much more data collection.
 Access to logs, metrics, and traces marks just the beginning.
 True observability comes alive when telemetry data improves end-user experience and business outcomes.